kzahel/photobucket-embed-fix/README.md

 ![image](https://raw.githubusercontent.com/kzahel/photobucket-embed-fix/master/images/bwe.png)

-(Install the extension)[https://chrome.google.com/webstore/detail/photobucket-embed-fix/naolkcpnnlofnnghnmfegnfnflicjjgj], and you should see the actual image.
+[Install the extension](https://chrome.google.com/webstore/detail/photobucket-embed-fix/naolkcpnnlofnnghnmfegnfnflicjjgj), and you should see the actual image.

 --